sakusanpuwan/java-fundamentals/src/main/java/org/example/Algorithms/BigO.md

 **Complexity Analysis**: The measure of how the resource requirements of an algorithm grow as the input size increases.
 It helps in understanding the efficiency and scalability of algorithms.

-**Time Complexity**: A way to express the amount of time (usually the worst-case) an algorithm takes to complete as a function of the length of the input.
+**Time Complexity**: A way to express the rate at which the time, required to execute the algorithm, changes with respect to the input size.
 It is often expressed using Big O notation.

+Omega (Ω) notation - best-case scenario
+Theta (Θ) notation - average-case scenario
+Omicron (O) notation - worst-case scenario

+**Space Complexity**: A way to express the rate at which the memory, required to execute the algorithm, changes with respect to the input size.
+It is also expressed using Big O notation.

 ## Big O Notation